HerrmuttLobby/chord-splitter/README.md

 * add messages to toggle the sorting style and the output method
 * update the usage section
 * update the description
+* add a button to choose a send & receive channel

 Changelog :
 -----------